Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 Open two MYSQL Clients, one is command cliend, another is workbench, to perform as the following steps:
 ![]
 (https://github.com/Kimwangqing/pictures/blob/master/read%20uncommitted%20level.png?raw=true)

 ### Repeatable Read
+Under the repeatable read isolation level, a transaction may meet Phantom Read.
+A phantom read means one record cann't be select when the first selection, but when update the unexisted record and select the same one record, it succeeds.

 ### Serializable
+It is the most higest isolation level, no Dirty Read, Unrepeatable Read and Phantom read, and suggest not to use this isolation level.